88 Online Therapy Tips (Get Better Results and Save Money)

 1. Understand your “why” for starting therapy.

 You don’t have to be an expert on therapy to have an idea of what you want to get out of it.
-Do you need short-term therapy to address a specific issue or long-term therapy for holistic change?
-Are you seeking treatment for a mental health condition or a catalyst for personal growth?
-Understanding what you want to accomplish will help you get more out of therapy.
+For example, do you need short-term therapy to fix a specific issue or long-term therapy for holistic change?
+Are you treating a mental health condition or seeking personal growth?
+Knowing what you want to accomplish will help you get more out of therapy.

 2. To make an informed choice, do the research.